A geometric Iwatsuka type effect in quantum layers: Special classes of layers

 \subsection{Thin layers}

-The result of the previous section involved already a restriction to the layer thickness possibly going beyond the assumption \ref{eq:diff_cond}, the severity of which depended on how much the layer was `broken'.
+The result of Sec.~\ref{sec:bent} involved already a restriction on the layer thickness possibly going beyond the assumption \eqref{eq:diff_cond}, the severity of which depended on how much the layer was `broken'.
 Now we will go further and look what sufficient condition can be derived if the layer is very thin.